Tomo Riba

 Tomo Riba (July 1934, Arunachal Pradesh, India - 2000) was an Indian politician.
-He was the President of the Peoples Party of Arunachal and was the Chief Minister of Arunachal Pradesh from September 1979 to November 1979.
-He was elected to the 11th Lok Sabha, lower house of the Parliament of India from the Arunachal West constituency of Arunachal Pradesh in 1996.
-He died in 2000.
+He was the President of the People's Party of Arunachal and was the Chief Minister of Arunachal Pradesh from September 1979 to November 1979.
+He was elected to the 11th Lok Sabha, lower house of the Parliament of India, from the Arunachal West constituency of Arunachal Pradesh in 1996.

+Death

+Riba died at Downtown Hospital in Guwahati on 16 February 2000.

+Legacy

-The first medical college of Arunachal Pradesh Tomo Riba Institute of Health and Medical Sciences is named after him.
+The first medical college of the Tomo Riba Institute of Health and Medical Sciences is named after him.